Why should you use Twitter for business? How to set up your profile and how to get started building your following on Twitter.

-Almost 25% of verified Twitter users count themselves as journalists and often news hits Twitter before the other platforms have a chance to draft a report.
+Almost 25 percent of verified Twitter users count themselves as journalists and often news hits Twitter before the other platforms have a chance to draft a report.

 Whether you’re local or national or even international following journalists and making connections is a great way to have your own content shared with a large audience with the intention of course that some turn into paying customers.

-It’s no surprise the current estimate is 93% of businesses use Twitter with over half using it daily.
+It’s no surprise the current estimate is 93 percent of businesses use Twitter with over half using it daily.

 Another big plus is how Twitter (and social media in general) has replaced traditional PR.
-Companies who use Twitter report a 20% improvement in customer relations.
+Companies who use Twitter report a 20 percent improvement in customer relations.

 How to set up your Twitter account